Loeb Classical Library: History

 Since 1934, the library has been co-published with Harvard University.
 Profit from the editions continues to fund graduate student fellowships at Harvard University.

 The Loebs have only a minimal critical apparatus, when compared to other publications of the text.
 They are intended for the amateur reader of Greek or Latin, and are so nearly ubiquitous as to be instantly recognizable.

 In 1917 Virginia Woolf wrote (in The Times Literary Supplement):

 Harvard University assumed complete responsibility for the series in 1989 and in recent years four or five new or re-edited volumes have been published annually.

 In 2001, Harvard University Press began issuing a second series of books with a similar format.
 The I Tatti Renaissance Library presents key Renaissance works in Latin with a facing English translation; it is bound similarly to the Loeb Classics, but in a larger format and with blue covers.
 A third series, the Dumbarton Oaks Medieval Library, was introduced in 2010 covering works in Byzantine Greek, Medieval Latin, and Old English.
 Volumes have the same format as the I Tatti series, but with a brown cover.
 The Clay Sanskrit Library, bound in teal cloth, was also modeled on the Loeb Classical Library.

 As the command of Latin among generalist historians and archaeologists shrank in the course of the 20th century, professionals came increasingly to rely on these texts designed for amateurs.
 As Birgitta Hoffmann remarked in 2001 of Tacitus' Agricola, "Unfortunately the first thing that happens in bilingual versions like the Loebs is that most of this apparatus vanishes and, if you use a translation, there is usually no way of knowing that there were problems with the text in the first place."

-In 2014, the Loeb Classical Library Foundation and Harvard University Press launched the digital Loeb Classical Library, described as "an interconnected, fully searchable, perpetually growing, virtual library of all that is important in Greek and Latin literature."
+In 2014, the Loeb Classical Library Foundation and Harvard University Press launched the digital Loeb Classical Library, which they described as "an interconnected, fully searchable, perpetually growing, virtual library of all that is important in Greek and Latin literature."